CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 allas-conf -k
 ```

-Suppose we have a directory structure that contains images of road condition cameras from ten locations with the interval of 10 minutes from years 2014-2018.
-The data locates in a directory "road_cameras" so that each location has its own sub-directory (10 directories).
-Inside each subdirectory we have another layer for each year (5 subdirectories) each containing subdirectories for every day of the year (further 365 subdirectories), each containing 144 small image files.
+Suppose we have a directory structure that contains images of road condition cameras from ten locations with an interval of ten minutes from the years 2014–2018.
+The data is located in the directory *road_cameras* where each location has its own subdirectory (ten directories).
+Inside each subdirectory, there is another layer for each year (five subdirectories), each containing subdirectories for every day of the year (further 365 subdirectories), each containing 144 small image files.

-For example
+For example:
 ```text
 road_cameras/site_7/2017/day211/image_654887.jpg
 ```
-Thus, the total number of files in the _road_cameras_ directory is: 10 * 5 * 365 * 144 = 2 628 000.
+Thus, the total number of files in the _road_cameras_ directory is 10 * 5 * 365 * 144 = 2 628 000.

-In principle, you _could_ copy all the 2,6 million files as separate objects to Allas, but in that case you should split the data into multiple buckets as one bucket can have in maximum 0,5 million objects.
-You could, for example, run a separate `rclone` command for each _site_ directory and put data from each site to a site specific bucket.
-For example:
+In principle, you could copy all 2,6 million files as separate objects to Allas, but in that case, you should split the data into multiple buckets as one bucket can have at most 0,5 million objects.
+You could, for example, run a separate `rclone` command for each _site_ directory and put the data from each site to a site-specific bucket:

 ```text
 rclone copyto road_cameras/site_1 allas:20000136_road_cameras_site_1/
 ```
-This way you would end up creating ten buckets each containing 262 800 objects.
+This way, you would end up creating ten buckets each containing 262 800 objects.

-However, this approach _could_ be the most effective way for storing and re-using the data if you know that you will need to
+However, this approach could be the most effective way for storing and reusing the data, if you know that you will need to
 access individual images randomly.

-As another extreme, your could use `a-put` and collect all the data into one compressed object.
-If you do that you
+As another extreme option, your could use `a-put` and collect all data into one compressed object.
+In order to do that, you
 must add the option _--skip-filelist_ to the `a-put` command.
-By default `a-put` collects detailed metadata of **each** file to the _ameta_ file.
-However, if you have thousands of files, collecting this information will take a long time.
-If you need to know the file names, you can use _--simple-fileslist_ option to just collect the names - but **no** other information - of the files to the metadatafile.
-This already speeds up the pre-processing significantly.
+By default, `a-put` collects detailed metadata of **each** file in the _ameta_ file.
+However, if you have thousands of files, collecting this information takes a long time.
+If you need to know the file names, you can use the _--simple-fileslist_ option to collect the names – but **no** other information – of the files in the metadata file.
+This already speeds up the preprocessing significantly.
 However, as in this case the naming has been systematic, storing the file names to the metadata files can be just ignored altogether (--skip-filelist), which is the fastest option.

 ```text
 a-put --skip-filelist road_cameras/
 ```
-This approach would store all the 2,6 million files into one object.
+This approach would store all 2,6 million files as one object.

 In practice, the optimal way of storing the data is often between these two extremes.
-As a compromise, you could apply packing in some higher level in the hierarchy.
+As a compromise, you could apply compression at a higher level in the hierarchy.

 For example:
 ```text
 a-put --skip-filelist road_cameras/site_*
 ```
-This would produce 10 objects, each containing all the information from one camera site.
+This would produce ten objects, each containing all information from one camera site.
-Alternatively, you could do the compression so, that data from each year in each camera is collected to one object:
+Alternatively, you could do the compression so that data from each year from each camera is collected as one object:
 ```text
 a-put --skip-filelist road_cameras/site_*/20*
 ```
-This last option would store the data into 50 objects.
-Day-based objects for each camera might be most handy for using the data later on, but as a downside, preprocessing the data into 10 * 5 * 365 = 18250 objects will probably take quite a long time.
+This last option would store the data as 50 objects.
+Day-based objects for each camera might be the most practical option for using the data later on but, as a downside, preprocessing the data into 10 * 5 * 365 = 18250 objects probably takes quite a long time.

-Copying millions of files to Allas will take a long time regardless of the way you are using.
-If you have started the `a-put` command inside a `screen` session, you can detach from the virtual session by pressing `Ctrl-a-d` log out from the Datamagler and leave the upload process running for days.
+Copying millions of files to Allas takes a long time regardless of the method.
+If you have started the `a-put` command inside a `screen` session, you can detach from the virtual session by pressing `Ctrl-a-d` to log out from Datamangler and leave the upload process running for days.

 Once the _a-put_ command is finished, you can run `a-check` command to checkh if all the data objects have been created.
 You should run _a-check_ using exactly the same options that you used with _a-put_.
 So in this case the command could be: